-Battlefield 6 will launch on PS5, Xbox Series X, and PC
+Battlefield 6 will launch on PS5, Xbox Series X, PC, though the jury's still out on last-gen

 In a follow-up statement to GameSpot, EA also stated that Battlefield 6 will be "targeting new innovation that will be enabled by next-gen platforms", confirming previous assumptions that the game will run on PS5 and Xbox Series X, in addition to PC.